-- The company was established in the name of E Nable, Commercial Registry, Cairo Investment No. 159506, joint stock companies on 29/12/2020, in accordance with the provisions of Law 72 of 2017. - The duration of the company is 25 years starting from the date of registration in the commercial register. - The company's headquarters, Building No. B115, Smart Village, Km 28, Cairo-Alexandria Desert Road.
+- The company was established in the name of Enable for outsourcing services (eNable), Commercial Registry, Cairo Investment No. 159506, joint stock companies on 29/12/2020, in accordance with the provisions of Law 72 of 2017. - The duration of the company is 25 years starting from the date of registration in the commercial register. - The company's headquarters, Building No. B115, Smart Village, Km 28, Cairo-Alexandria Desert Road.

-technological operation for financial institutions (E-finance) Company (S.A.E)
+Technological Operation for Financial Institutions Company (E-Finance) (S.A.E)

-- The company was established in the name of the technological operation for financial institutions(E-finance)Company -S.A.E-, Commercial Registry, Cairo Investment No. 159585, joint stock companies on 30/12/2020, in accordance with the provisions of Law 72 of 2017 - The duration of the company is 25 years starting from the date of registration in the commercial register. - The company's headquarters: Building No. A3B 82 Smart Village Kilo 28 Cairo-Alexandria Desert Road Giza. - The company was established as a result of the spin-off process, so that the demerged company would succeed the demerger company on the date of September 30, 2020, and replace it legally regarding its rights and obligations, and this according to what was assigned to it by decision of Economic Performance Sector for the spin-off (From the committee formed under Resolution No. 380 of 2020), Likewise, the demerged company replaces the demerger company in all contracts and agreements that were concluded before the spin-off, Also the demerged company replaces the demerger company legally in all asset ownership included in what is related to it ass ownership and obligation and also in all licences granted to the demerger company before the spin-off.
+- The company was established in the name of the Technological Operation for Financial Institutions Company (E-Finance) -S.A.E-, Commercial Registry, Cairo Investment No. 159585, joint stock companies on 30/12/2020, in accordance with the provisions of Law 72 of 2017 - The duration of the company is 25 years starting from the date of registration in the commercial register. - The company's headquarters: Building No. A3B 82 Smart Village Kilo 28 Cairo-Alexandria Desert Road Giza. - The company was established as a result of the spin-off process, so that the demerged company would succeed the demerger company on the date of September 30, 2020, and replace it legally regarding its rights and obligations, and this according to what was assigned to it by decision of Economic Performance Sector for the spin-off (From the committee formed under Resolution No. 380 of 2020), Likewise, the demerged company replaces the demerger company in all contracts and agreements that were concluded before the spin-off, Also the demerged company replaces the demerger company legally in all asset ownership included in what is related to it ass ownership and obligation and also in all licences granted to the demerger company before the spin-off.